Is Córdoba Worth Visiting?

 Strategic location

-The AVE high-speed train reaches Madrid in 1h 45min, Seville in 45min, and Málaga in 1 hour.
-Córdoba sits at the junction of Spain's north-south and east-west rail corridors.
-It works as a first stop from Madrid, a side trip from Seville, or a hub for an Andalusia circuit.
+The AVE reaches Madrid in 1h 45min, Seville in 45min, and Málaga in 1 hour.
+Córdoba sits at the junction of Spain's north-south and east-west rail corridors — first stop, side trip, or Andalusia hub.

 Visiting in summer?
 Beat the heat

-Locals wear loose linen in pale colors and carry a small folding fan.
-Tourists arrive in hiking gear and wonder why they're struggling.
-Stick to the shaded side of streets (easily spotted by where the Cordobeses walk), and carry 1.5 litres of water per person from 10am onward.
+- Wear loose linen in pale colors and carry a folding fan; stick to the shaded side of streets (you'll see where the Cordobeses walk); 1.5 litres of water per person from 10am

 For month-by-month temperature data, festival timing, and advice on avoiding the hottest weeks, see our best time to visit guide.